aniravi24/aniravi24.github.io/pages/posts/long-term-vs-short-term-career-choices.md

 author: Ani Ravi
 date: 2024-10-02
 tag: Career, Life
-description: What differentiates long-term winners from everyone else?
+description: One potential path to long-term success
 ---

 Every decision I've made in terms of work has been to follow what I'm interested in over choosing something with brand value or a significant paycheck.
 At my first startup, we were a bunch of nobodies that didn't make a salary for quite some time just to get the company off the ground.
 Looking back, that was probably one of the most formative experiences I could've had at that time in my life.
 When I narrate this story to other people, I realize most of my peers' experiences coming out of college were nothing like mine.